DJDanl/cpp-docs.pt-br/docs/standard-library/iterator-operators.md

 ### <a name="parameters"></a>Parâmetros

-`left` Um objeto do iterador de tipo.
+*à esquerda* um objeto de iterador do tipo.

-`right` Um objeto do iterador de tipo.
+*à direita* um objeto de iterador do tipo.

 ### <a name="return-value"></a>Valor de retorno